AISG-Technology-Team/GCSS-Track-1B-Submission-Guide/README.md

     "response": {
         "success": true,
         "message": {
-            "role": "assistant"
+            "role": "assistant",
-            "content": "That was not a joke"
+            "content": "That was not a joke."
-        },
         }
     }
+}
 ```

-On any failure, the key `success` will have the value `false`, and nothing else can be assumed for the rest of the key-values in the value of `response`.
+On any failure to get a response from the Victim Model, the key `success` will have the value `false`, and nothing else can be assumed for the rest of the key-values in the value of `response`, not even the existence of a key `message`.

-You may not assume that any specific Victim Model can handle more than one prompt concurrently.
-You may, however, assume that it is possible to concurrently query the three different Victim Models.

-So, querying model `1` with two (or more) prompts concurrently is not allowed, while querying model `0` with one prompt while simultaneously querying model `1` with another prompt will work as expected.

 As a courtesy, you may use `POST /attack_prompt/token_length` (basically a light wrapper around the [Llama-2 tokenizer](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf)) to the RESTful API server identified by the environment variable `GCSS_SERVER` to determine the official token length of your attack prompt.
 The body of this API call is a JSON that may look like this: